fahim-exe/Data-Analysis-For-Retail-Business/readme.md

 1. Total number of orders received.
 2. Cities generating the highest orders and revenue.
-3. Percentage of customers using Gmail.
+3. Percentage of customers using email provide.
 4. Monthly trend of total orders.
 5. Completed, pending, and cancelled order rates.
 6. Total revenue generated.